 [AR-4.5.2-f] The VAE capabilities shall support the transmission of V2X messages from the V2X UE to the V2X application server.

+[AR-4.5.2-g] The VAE layer shall provide a mechanism to support session-oriented service to enable the delivery of V2X messages based on pre-established sessions.